-As part of the regulatory process, State and/or Federal agencies may conduct Risk Adjustment Data Validation (RADV) audits to ensure that the diagnosis data submitted by Molina is appropriate and accurate.
+As part of the regulatory process, Federal agencies may conduct Risk Adjustment Data Validation (RADV) audits to ensure that the diagnosis data submitted by Molina for risk adjustment is complete and accurate.
 All Claims/Encounters submitted to Molina are subject to State and/or Federal and internal health plan auditing.
 If Molina is selected for a RADV audit, Providers will be required to submit medical records in a timely manner to validate the previously submitted data.